ingadhoc/product/product_ux/README.rst

 #.
 Add smart button from pricelist to pricelists items
 #.
 Add prices on product template tree view.
 #.
 Both product template and product product tree view show the price taking into account the pricelsit.
 #.
-Add product warranty field that was deprecated by odoo
+Add product warranty field that was deprecated by odoo.
+#.
+Add in product the "User Company Currency" field and replace for the currency taken in the widget of standard price.

 Installation
 ============